Football star Te'o's girlfriend and her death a hoax, U.S. college says

 It was a remarkable performance by the senior.
 But Te‘o told his coach his grandmother and girlfriend had died just a few days before the game.
 The coach told reporters and Te‘o’s excellence became even more celebrated by the media.

-“The thing I am most sad about is that the single most trusting human being I have ever met will never be able to trust in the same way again in his life,” Swarbrick said of Te‘o.
-“That is an incredible tragedy.”

-The private investigators turned their final report over to the university on January 4.
-That report will not be made public, Swarbrick said.

-Notre Dame lost to Alabama 42-14 three days later.
-Te‘o is expected to be a first-round pick in the upcoming NFL draft.

-Reporting by James B. Kelleher and David Bailey; Editing by Cynthia Johnston, Philip Barbara and Lisa Shumaker
+Notre Dame reached the national collegiate championship game, where they lost to Alabama 42-14 on Jan.
+7. Te‘o is expected to be a first-round pick in the upcoming NFL draft.
+(Reporting by James B. Kelleher; Editing by Cynthia Johnston and Philip Barbara)